oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

     ```

     * You start the driver script with the argument *L1F*.
     * When prompted for *system password*, enter *ftexuser*.
 The password of the user you created earlier in the lab.
+The user is specified in the M5 properties file.
     * Before starting the backup, the script sets the tablespaces read-only.
     * After the backup, the script starts Data Pump to perform a full transportable export.